-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For The Fiscal Year Ended Decemb per 31, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 I) OF THE SECURITIES EXCHANGE ACT OF For the transition period from Commission File Number 001 to -35846 West Corpora ation (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 47-0777362 (I.R.S.
-Employer Identification No.) 11808 Miracle Hills Drive, Omaha, Nebraska (Address of principal executive offices) 68154 (Zip Code) Registrant's telephone number, including are ea code: (402) 963-1200 Securities registered pursuant to Section n 12(b) of the Act: Title of each class Common Stock (\$0.001 par value) Name of exchange on which registered NASDAQ Securities registered pursuant to Section 12 2(g) of the Act: None.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined i in Rule 405 of the Securities Act.
-Yes □ No ☑ Indicate by check mark if the registrant is not required to file reports pursuant to Sec tion 13 or 15(d) of the Act.
-Yes □ No ☑ Indicate by check mark whether the registrant: (1) has filed all reports required to be 4 during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and post- tired to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of od that the registrant was required to submit and post such files).
-Yes \square No \square ed on its corporate website, if any, every Interactive Data File this chapter) during the preceding 12 months (or for such shorter Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regbest of registrant's knowledge, in definitive proxy or information statements incorpora Form 10-K. See (Indicate by check mark whether the registrant is a large accelerated filer, an accelera definitions of "large accelerated filer," "accelerated filer" and "smaller reporting comp to mber 001-35846 DORATION specified in its charter) 47-0777362 (I.R.S.
-Employer Identification No.) 68154 (Zip Code) doing area code: (402) 963-1200 to Section 12(b) of the Act: Name of exchange on which registered NASDAQ section 12(g) of the Act: None. defined in Rule 405 of the Securities Act.
-Yes \(\text{No} \text{ No} \) \(\text{Mod} \) red to be filed by Section 13 or 15(d) of the Act.
-Yes \(\text{No} \text{ No} \text{ Mod} \) red to be filed by Section 13 or 15(d) of the Securities Exchange Act of t was required to file such reports), and (2) has been subject to such filing and posted on its corporate website, if any, every Interactive Data File 2.405 of this chapter) during the preceding 12 months (or for such shorter or \(\text{D} \) 55 of Regulation S-K is not contained herein, and will not be contained, to incorporated by reference in Part III of this Form 10-K or any amendment to accelerated filer, a non-accelerated filer, or a smaller reporting company in Rule 12b-2 of the Act. cecelerated filer \(\text{ Smaller reporting company} \) Large accelerated filer ☑ Accelerated filer □ Non-accelerate d filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Act).
-Yes □ No ☑
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT \mathbf{X} OF 1934

+For The Fiscal Year Ended December 31, 2014

+OR

+П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number 001-35846

+West Corporation

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+11808 Miracle Hills Drive, Omaha, Nebraska (Address of principal executive offices)

+Registrant's telephone number, including area code: (402) 963-1200

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock (\$0.001 par value) Name of exchange on which registered NASDAO

+Securities registered pursuant to Section 12(g) of the Act: None.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \Box No 🗹

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Act.

+Large accelerated filer \square Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \Box No 🗹

+(I.R.S.
+Employer Identification No.)

+(Zip Code)